edgedb/easy-edgedb/README.md

 Hint: [Here are some basic concepts](https://en.wikipedia.org/w/index.php?title=Regular_expression&oldid=988356211#Basic_concepts) if you want a quick read on regular expressions.

+Up next in Chapter 17: [The truth about Renfield.](../chapter17/index.md)

 # Chapter 17 - Poor Renfield.
 Poor Mina.